cr0cK/bouchon/README.md

 // use the extendRows function of the toolbox to add the author data to each article
 // Could be translated by:
-// "Join the 'author_id' key from the first selector with the 'id' key from the second selector,
+// "Join the 'author_id' key of the first selector with the 'id' key of the second selector,
-// and set the result(s) in the 'author' key of the first selector". selectors.allWithAuthor = () => extendRows(
+// and set the result in the 'author' key of the first selector". selectors.allWithAuthor = () => extendRows( selectors.all, 'author_id',
-  selectors.all, 'author_id',
   authorsSelectors.all, 'id',